-Playdates are an exciting way for young children to socialise, build friendships, learn, and have fun with their peers.
+Playdates can be an exciting way for young children to socialise, build friendships, learn, and have fun with their peers.
 As a parent, planning a playdate can sometimes feel a little overwhelming – especially if you’re new to it.
 However, with some thoughtful preparation and help from our top tips, there’s no reason your playdates won’t be a happy success for all involved!
-In this article, discover answers to common questions that parents have about playdates, as well key considerations to help you get ready…
+In this article, discover answers to common questions that parents have about playdates, as well as key considerations to help you get ready…

 Absolutely!
-Playdates offer a wealth of benefits for nursery aged children.
+Playdates offer a wealth of benefits for nursery-aged children.
 At this age, children are in a crucial phase of development, learning essential social skills such as sharing, taking turns, and communication.
 Interacting with peers during playdates can provide your child with many valuable opportunities to put these skills into practice.
 Playdates are also a wonderful way to introduce your little one to new experiences, things to play with, and activities, stimulating their curiosity and imagination in a social context.

 The duration is an important factor that can impact the overall success of the experience.
 Ideally, a playdate should last anywhere between 1-2 hours.
 For children aged around 2 years, a playdate of about 1 to 1.5 hours should do the trick.
 This timeframe strikes the balance between allowing plenty of playtime and interaction, while preventing overstimulation or tiredness.
 Shorter playdates work well because young children have shorter attention spans, and this duration ensures that they remain engaged and content throughout the session.